26 Feb Removing A Load Bearing Wall – How To Do It Right

 Knocking down a load-bearing wall is a much more complicated task but not impossible.
 You will need the services of an architect or structural engineer and an experienced builder.
-They will need to determine what support will be required to take the place of the wall once it has been knocked down.
-They will also decide how best to shore up and support the ceiling above while the work is taking place to protect your home and the guys doing the work.
+They will need to determine what support will be required to replace the wall once it has been knocked down.
+They will also decide how best to shore up and support the ceiling above while the work takes place to protect your home and the guys doing the work.

 What is a load-bearing wall?

 A load-bearing wall supports something above it, such as the roof, ceiling or another partition on the floor above.
-Load-bearing walls are essential for the structural integrity of any building, and removal of them must be done by a professional.
+Load-bearing walls are essential for the structural integrity of any building, and a professional must remove them.
 Removing a load-bearing wall means you are taking away a part of the building’s support, and so that support must be replaced by a post and beam, for example, to ensure that the structure of the building is not compromised.
 The design of the building must also be supported during the removal process, or you may risk the building collapsing.

-How do I know if a wall is a load-bearing?
+How do I know if a wall is load-bearing?

 One of the simplest and easiest tests you can do is to give the wall a knock or a tap; if it sounds hollow, then it is likely to be a simple stud wall, and removal should be simple.
-On the other hand, if you hear a dull thud, then it’s possible you’ve hit a solid brick wall, and it’s a good bet that this wall is load-bearing.
+On the other hand, if you hear a dull thud, you may have hit a solid brick wall, and it’s a good bet that this wall is load-bearing.
 Another check you can do yourself is to check if there is anything directly above, such as another wall on the next floor.
 If you are unsure, contact a builder who will come and check the wall for you.

 My wall is load-bearing; what now?